Readings and textbooks

 Read QUT's copy - a copy or part of your textbook (including ebook versions) is likely to be available from:

-If you need financial assistance to buy your textbooks, your Low income Student Officer may be able to assist with either book vouchers or access to a textbook via the textbook loan scheme.
+If you need financial assistance to buy your textbooks, you may be able to access financial help and equity support to assist with either book vouchers or access to a textbook via the textbook loan scheme.
 You may also be eligible to apply for a Student Financial Assistance Scheme (SFAS) loan to cover the costs of purchasing textbooks.

 Other options - the Library will often hold an earlier edition of your textbook.
 Ask your lecturer or tutor whether an earlier edition is a viable option.